 Data from users and the product can reveal the potential or an area for development.
 For example:

-You will have understood: analytics is essential to the after-sales service to gain in efficiency and competitiveness.
-However, optimizing the use of its metrics must be done with rigor and precision.
+As you can see, analytics is essential to the after-sales service to improve efficiency and competitiveness.
+However, optimizing the use of your metrics requires rigor and precision.

 The data you get comes from your different touch points.
 Between in-store complaints, chat bots, the call center and other messaging channels... data gets isolated and can get lost.
 To process it efficiently, it's essential to use an omnichannel customer care system that brings all your information together in one place.